ThinkDataEd/student/docs/unit3/section2.md

-#Unit3, Section2: Would You Look at That?
+#Unit 3, Section 2: Would You Look at That?
 Instructional Days: 4

 ##<p style="background: black; color: white; text-align: center;">**Enduring Understandings**</p>